transentis/bptk_py/README.md

 #### Python and Node on your favorite Linux Distribution
-If you are using a Linux Distribution, you may want to use your preferred package manager for downloading Python and node:
+If you are using a Linux Distribution, you may want to use your preferred package manager for downloading Python and node.

 For Ubuntu using apt:
 ```commandline